 Sometimes I feel like Fresenius should hire me to sell their drug.
 I would like to stand outside every children's hospital with a banner and a bull horn to let all the parents know about Omegaven and what it can do.
 I would like to travel back in time to one year ago today to all those parents that we left in the NICU at Yale and convince them to come to Boston with us.
 It breaks my heart to think about where some of those kids must be today.
 We have said it time and time again, we credit Omegaven for saving our daughter's life.
 Thank you Kathy and thank you Dr. Puder.

 So, now we have a beautiful healthy little girl.
 She doesn't eat as much as she should, but she doing well anyway.
 She is walking fully on her own now, and if I try to help she usually pushes my hand away.
 As much as we try to keep her clean her favorite place is still the dirty dog bed.
-She sneaks in there as frequently as she can, past almost any barrier that we erect.
-We know that she has managed to get in the bed by hearing her giggles and squeals.
-I found her in there the other day and had to take a picture before I yanked her out.

 I can't help but think that maybe this was just meant to be.